Note that the application process is CLOSED.

 The TEMPERA ETN will establish a new multidisciplinary training environment focused at preparing a cohort of specialists in analysis of ancient protein residues from cultural heritage materials.
 This will improve knowledge about production techniques and chemical preservation of cultural heritage materials, ultimately improving their safeguard and conservation.
 TEMPERA will also guide the ESRs to develop the advanced interdisciplinary knowledge required to achieve seamless integration of this innovative analytical approach with the established principles and practices of cultural heritage restoration and conservation.
 Through the creation of a coherent and powerful training environment, interdisciplinary knowledge, as well as specific research-related and transferable skills, will scaffold future ESRs’ professional thinking.
 The mind-set (or “forma mentis”) TEMPERA alumni will have acquired during their early-stage training experience will strongly affect their professional practice.

-Here are the PhD projects available within the TEMPERA network:
+Here are the PhD projects within the TEMPERA network:

 ESR1: "Proteins in figurative arts and artworks supervisor", supervisor: Caroline Tokarski, UoL